Cocktail Recipes/ New Year's Eve/ Party/ Summer Recipes

 Proportions of the ingredients

-The IBA (International Bartender Association) provides the following ingredients: 50ml/1.7oz Cachaça, 1/2 Fresh lime, 2 teaspoons sugar and ice.
+The IBA (International Bartender Association) provides the following ingredients: 50ml/1.7oz Cachaça, 1/2 Fresh lime, 2 teaspoons sugar, and ice.

-I’m using just a little more alcohol (2oz/60ml) to use up full 2 fluid ounces (US).
+I’m using just a little more alcohol (2oz/60ml) to use up the full 2 fluid ounces (US).
 If you’re in Europe or AU your jigger will probably fit 50 ml, you can also use just this amount.

 I’m also doubling the lime and sugar (I’m using 1 whole lime and 1.5 Tbsp of sugar) to make the drink taste more bold!
 The most important is the balance between sweet sugar, sour lime, and harsh alcohol, so if you choose to change the proportions, bear that in mind!